valentin2105/Ganeti/How-To-Install.md

-# How-To install this Cluster Configuration ?
+# HOW-TO install this Ganeti's cluster configuration ?

-You need at least of **two Debian Jessie** server with clean install.
+You need at least of **two Debian Jessie** servers with clean install.

 ## 1 - Xen Installation